MicrosoftDocs/winrt-api/windows.gaming.input.custom/ihidgamecontrollerinputsink_oninputreportreceived_689282015.md

 ## -description

-Event triggered when input is received.
+Event raised when input is received.

 ## -parameters